Transforaminal Lumbar Interbody Fusion (TLIF)

 - By being able to access the disc area from one side, the nerve roots don’t need to be retracted as much.
 This reduces the chances of injury and scarring, and it makes for a somewhat easier recovery.

 Lumbar fusion surgery is major surgery.
 Most patients having TLIF surgery will stay in the hospital for between one to three days.
 Physical therapy begins the day after surgery.
 You will have to limit your activity, making sure to avoid twisting the spine, but walking during your recovery will be important.
 The worst pain will generally be over by two to three weeks after your surgery.

-The period from one to three months after your TLIF surgery is a crucial time for the fusion mass to become solid.
-You will need to avoid certain activities (such as running or jogging) during this time period.
+The period from one to three months after surgery is a crucial time for the fusion mass to become solid.
+You will need to avoid certain activities, such as, running or jogging.